sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

   -
     id: m6c36moy
     lead_title: Case
-    title: 'Find a fitting case'
+    title: 'Find the perfect fit'
     content:
       -
         type: paragraph
         content:
           -
             type: text
-            text: "Once you have selected a GPU, the next step is to find a fitting case.
-It is entirely possible to fit a Mini-ITX board into an ATX case you already own, but if you're buying a new Mini-ITX case, make note of the following criteria:"
+            text: 'With your GPU selected, it’s time to house your build in a case that suits both style and substance.
+If you already have an ATX case, it can easily accommodate a Mini-ITX board.
+However, if you’re eyeing a new Mini-ITX case, keep these tips in mind:'
       -
         type: bulletList
         content: